-2623 This average is based on combined calculations of PGW's needs assessment and the Commission's estimates, for purposes of this Universal Service Plan 2017-2020 only.
-The figure does not reflect known customers eligible for LIURP.

-years 2012 through 2015 at an average rate of 2,733 per year.
+As a result, PGW's expected participation rate based on eligible customers utilizing the above determinants is 67,367.
+To obtain the final needs assessment calculation pursuant to the Commission's August Order, PGW obtained an average number of potentially LIURP-eligible customers by adding its figure calculated above (67,367) to the number of potentially eligible customers identified by the Commission (101,893) and divided by two, resulting in 84,630 customers who are potentially eligible for LIURP.
+Using data reported in the Annual Universal Service Programs & Collections Performance Report, PGW completed 10,932 Home Comfort treatments in calendar years 2012 through 2015 at an average rate of 2,733 per year.
 PGW's cost per-job fluctuated over the four years; however the 2015 average job cost of \$1,657 (excluding administrative costs) reflects the best cost estimate for the current blend of comprehensive and core projects.
-Pursuant to the August Order, PGW has set its average annual number of jobs to 3,293 and the average job cost to \$2,426 (including administrative costs).2624
+Pursuant to the August Order, PGW has set its average annual number of jobs to 3,293 and the average job cost to \$2,426 (including administrative costs).